jerryben/DevOps-Monitoring-Microservices/README.md

 │   ├── kafka/
 │
 ├── .github/workflows/
-│    ├── main.yml (Main pipeline for monorepo)
-├── .github/workflows/
 │    ├── gitlab-push.yml (Push codes to gitlab)
+│    ├── metrics-service.yml
+│    ├── logs-service.yml
 │
 ├── .gitlab-ci.yml (Used only for alerting-service)
 ├── jenkins/